 "The English explorer Captain John Smith, while cruising the coast of North America in 1614, christened the land New England.
 The name came to be used when referring to the four early British colonies here: Massachusetts, Rhode Island, Connecticut and New Hampshire.
 In the 1700s the states of Maine and Vermont were included.
 Since that time, the six states have preserved their character as a unique region."

 Looking for more New England trivia?
 The Encyclopedia of New England is a terrific reference book that I keep here in my office.

 Yankee Magazine now makes it easy to find articles about New England trivia and lore.

 Use the Search box above to find many more resources on my site for interesting facts about famous New England places and events like the Salem Witch Trials and the Pilgrims' First Thanksgiving.

 And... here's a really fun piece of New England trivia: How to tell a male lobster from a female lobster.

 All best wishes as you plan your trip,

-Looking for more New England travel information?
-Start with the New England for Visitors Home Page, where you'll find current features and links to the best of the Net for all of your travel planning needs.
+Looking for more New England tidbits and travel information?
+Start with the New England Travel home page, where you'll find current articles and trip planning resources.

-Don't miss our free email newsletter, New England NewsBeam, which keeps you up to date on what's new in New England.
+Don't miss our free email newsletter, About New England Travel, which keeps you up to date on what's new in New England each week.
 Subscribe today!